Quotes As Mental Models: Using Deep Wisdom For Clear Thinking And Simple Living

 How To Apply Mental Models To Simple Living

-Moving From Theory To Practice: Integrating Your Models
+Moving From Theory To Practice

 1. Protect Your Mental Space

-2. Turn Insight Into Action
+2. Turn Insight Into Reflection

-3. Align With What Matters
+3. Focus On What Matters

 Frequently Asked Questions: Mastering Quotes as Mental Models